bradlycheng/CalendarTrac/README.md

 Uses Curl https://github.com/curl/curl to do fetch from JSON from API sites JSON parsed data to mySQL database
-The bootstrap calendar uses mySQL database with SQL queries based on user's topics
+The bootstrap calendar uses mySQL database with SQL queries based on users selected topics.

+the all.php will gather all the JSON parsed data from all my different API sources and update the mySQL database.

 Started October 2018.
-Up and Running in December 2018.
+Up and Running in November 2018.
 Stop renewal February 2019 (started new job).